Menta99/RecSys2021_Mainetti_Menta/README.md

 This repository contains the code used for the [Recommender System 2021 Challenge](https://www.kaggle.com/c/recommender-system-2021-challenge-polimi) hosted by the Recommender Systems course at [Politecnico di Milano](https://www.polimi.it/).
 The repository is split in 2 main folders:
 * [Challenge2021](https://github.com/Menta99/RecSys2021_Mainetti_Menta/tree/main/Challenge2021) which contains our custom models and scripts created for the competition
-* [RecSysCourseMaterial](https://github.com/Menta99/RecSys2021_Mainetti_Menta/tree/main/RecSysCourseMaterial) which contains the codebase given by the professor
+* [RecSysCourseMaterial](https://github.com/Menta99/RecSys2021_Mainetti_Menta/tree/main/RecSysCourseMaterial) which contains the codebase from the course framework repo

 ## Overview